KonomiAI/Chronicle/docs/design/user_stories.md

 ## Inventory

-- [ ] As a staff member, I should be able to create treatment or physical goods
+- [x] As a staff member, I should be able to create treatment or physical goods
-- [ ] As a staff member, I should be able to track the price of physical goods
+- [x] As a staff member, I should be able to update the price of physical goods
-- [ ] As a staff member, I should be able to support internal client's own id in the form of an SKU
+- [x] As a staff member, I should be able to support internal client's own id in the form of an SKU
 - [ ] As a staff member, I should be able to support universal barcode scanning for physical goods
-- [ ] As a staff member, I should be able to update all attributes of a product
+- [x] As a staff member, I should be able to update all attributes of a product
-- [ ] As a staff member, I should be able to delete inventory items
+- [x] As a staff member, I should be able to delete inventory items that are not used in an activity entry
 - [ ] As a staff member, I should be able to find inventory items by names
 - [ ] As a staff member, I should be able to find inventory items by SKU
 - [ ] As a staff member, I should be able to find physical goods by barcode
-- [ ] As a staff member, I should be able to manage variants and automatically generate a table of variants based on options
+- [x] As a staff member, I should be able to manage variants and automatically generate a table of variants based on options
-- [ ] As a staff member, I should be able to manage variants and change price/SKU/barcode for each item
+- [x] As a staff member, I should be able to manage variants and change price/SKU/barcode for each item
-- [ ] As a staff member, I should be able to manage variants and customize product options (option name, list of options)
+- [x] As a staff member, I should be able to manage variants and customize product options (option name, list of options)
 - [ ] As a staff member, I should be able to mark a product/service as unavailable
 - [ ] As a staff member, I should be able to manage variants and change price/SKU/barcode for any number of variants selected (stretch goal)

 ## Data Reporting

+- [x] As a BA staff, I want to see the total spending per customer in a set period of time
+- [x] As a manager, I want to see the revenue generated by each practitioner in a set period of time
+- [x] As a procurement staff, I want to see the total sales of each product in a set period of time

 - [ ] As an owner, I want standard reports sent to me on a periodic basis (EOD/EOW)
 - [ ] As an owner, I want to be able to specify what information is in a report